Reflect...unhurried consideration of something recalled to the mind. (Merriam-Webster)

 Reflection lets us examine our actions, see ourselves in new ways and learn from this.
 This might create a change in behaviour, practice or our thinking.

 Reflection is not easy and as it involves looking at ourselves it is not uncommon for it to generate a level of discomfort.
+It is also a practice and may it take time to develop this practice.

 There may be a sense of: